freqstart/freqstart/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Freqstart provides an interactive setup guide for server security, Freqtrade incl. config creation, FreqUI, Binance- & Kucoin-Proxy routines.
+Freqstart is the combined public knowledge, based on best practice solutions, to run Freqtrade in the most secure environment possible.
+Every step can be done manually and even if you decide to remove Freqstart, you can start and stop your project files with native Docker commands.

 ### Prerequisites

 Freqstart installs server packages and configurations tailored to the needs of Freqtrade and may overwrite existing installations and configurations.
 It is recommended to set it up in a new and clean environment!

-Packages: curl, jq, openssl, docker-ce, docker-compose, docker-ce-rootless-extras, systemd-container, uidmap, dbus-user-session
+Packages: curl, dbus-user-session, docker-ce, docker-ce-rootless-extras, docker-compose, jq, openssl, systemd-container, tailscale, ufw, uidmap

 ### Recommended VPS